 Q: How are teams selected?

 A: MYSA requires all affiliate clubs to submit teams and coaches by the beginning of March.
 We cannot register a team with MYSA without a minimum number of registered players.
-Once teams are registered, clubs may begin filling the team rosters until limits* are reached.
+Once teams are registered, clubs may begin filling the team rosters until limits, set by MYSA, are reached.
 LFYS typically does not hold team tryouts unless registrations number warrant such.
-Tryouts are held at the discretion of the Coaching Director and Advisory Team.
+Tryouts are held at the discretion of the LFYS Board.
 It is always the goal of LFYS to provide as many players as possible the opportunity to play soccer.

 Q: What if the team roster is full for my player’s age group?

 A: When a team is full, players may be offered a spot as a practice player.
 Practice players are eligible to play in games when rostered players are unavailable (vacation, illness, injury, etc).
 The board may also opt for try-outs, if needed.
 Depending on numbers, practice players may pay a reduced registration fee.

 Q:When will my player have practices and games?